hollowillow/scripts/README.md

 ## DOCUMENTATION
 At the start each script file is a comment block that provides basic necessary information for using said script.
 This same comment block may also be printed to the terminal by using the `-h` or `--help` flag the script.

+### SYNTAX
+This repository follows most of the syntax guidelines specified in [Google's Shell Style Guide](https://google.github.io/styleguide/shellguide.html) with notable exceptions being 4 space indentation and preferring POSIX compliancy where applicable.

 ### EXIT CODES
 | exit code | meaning |